 Commuter Choice Transit Benefit

-Faculty and staff (including adjunct faculty and non-student wage) are eligible for tuition waiver.
-Conditions apply; for important details, please see the Tuition Exemption policy and the Tuition Waivers page.
+Faculty and staff (including adjunct faculty and non-student wage) are eligible for the tuition exemption.
+Conditions apply.
+Please see the Tuition Exemption page.

 Benefits Action Summary